 Adolescence is frequently a time of drug and alcohol experimentation in America.
-For this and other reasons, it also represents a crucial time for preventing drug and alcohol use.
+For this reason, it also represents a crucial time for preventing drug and alcohol use disorder.
 If you have children, you may wonder if the ways to prevent drug abuse among teenagers differ from the ways to prevent drug abuse among adults.
-The answer is yes; age has a significant impact on the methods used to prevent involvement in substance intake.
+The short answer is yes; age has a significant impact on the methods used to prevent involvement in substance intake.

 Drug Prevention for Teenagers